LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 **Boilerplate is the UX version of red tape**: hoops you need to jump through to accomplish your goal, that serve no obvious purpose in furthering said goal except for the fact that they are required.
 And we all know how people feel about red tape.

-A short yet demonstrative example is the web platform’s DOM methods for removing an element from the DOM tree.
+A short yet demonstrative example is the web platform’s methods for programmatically removing an element from the page.
-To signal _intent_, the user needs to communicate two things:
+To signal _intent_ in this case, the user needs to communicate two things:
-(a) **what** they want to do (remove an element) the element to remove, and (b) **which element** they want to remove.
+(a) **what** they want to do (remove an element), and (b) **which element** they want to remove.
 Anything beyond that is noise.

 The modern [`element.remove()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove) DOM method has an extremely high signal-to-noise ratio.